SimonMaracine/cppblowfish/README.md

     std::cout << "cipher: " << cipher << std::endl;
     std::cout << "cipher size: " << cipher.size() << std::endl;

-    // Maybe do some other stuff
+    // Maybe do some other stuff...

     // Decrypt the data in the cipher and output it in the output buffer blowfish.decrypt(cipher, output);